 If you’re wondering if the 9/11 Museum is appropriate for kids, well that’s a totally legit question.
 The museum recommends the historical part of the exhibition only to children over 10 years old, for the emotional impact that the exhibition can have.
 I mean, it’s heavy.

-➤ If you download the “Explore 9/11” app, you’ll find on there a specific childrens’ tour, where the events are narrated from another child in very simple and appropriate terms.
+➤ If you download the “Explore 9/11” app, you’ll find on there a specific children’s tour, where the events are narrated by another child in very simple and appropriate terms.

 ➤ The museum also features some activity stations for children, where kids can play and learn from the educators at the same time.
 Activity stations are offered every Saturday during the school year.
 They take place in the Museum Education Center from 10 AM to 12:30 PM and 1:30 to 4 PM.

-➤ You can also book a 2-hour, kid-friendly workshop where kids will go through the exhibitions and learn in an interactive and non-shocking way about the events of 9/11.
+➤ You can also book a 2-hour, kid-friendly 9/11 Museum Workshop: 100 Images and Artifacts ”Hands On” where kids will go through the exhibitions and learn in an interactive and non-shocking way about the events of 9/11.
 This activity is affordable and loved by kids, so a very good choice if you’re visiting the museum with children.

 A Few Tips for Visiting the 9/11 Memorial and Museum